gomeazy/techdocsamples/cloning_a_git_repository_sample.md

-# Cloning a Git Repository
+# How to Clone a Git Repository
 By: Michael Gomez

 # Table of contents